feymon/feymon/README.md

 - 👋 Hi, I’m @feymon
 - 👀 I’m interested in Tech
-- 🌱 I’m currently learning UI/UX Design
+- 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on design projects
+- 💞️ I’m looking for mentorship and internship
 - 📫 How to reach me feyisayoamoo@gmail.com

 <!---